Skip to main contentLink to External Link Policy

 What Do We Know About Safety?

-• Rhodiola has been used safely in studies lasting 6 to 12 weeks.
-Possible side effects include dizziness and either dry mouth or excessive saliva production.
+• Rhodiola is possibly safe for up to 12 weeks.
+Side effects may include dizziness, headache, insomnia, and either dry mouth or excessive saliva production.

 • Little is known about whether it’s safe to use rhodiola during pregnancy or while breastfeeding.